History Degree Program

 - Advanced critical thinking skills and historical insights using evidential, conceptual, and comparative frameworks.

-The master’s degree includes nine courses—at least three taken on campus—and a thesis.
+The master’s degree includes 12 courses, with at least three taken on campus.

 - Apply to the program.
-While you are completing your third admission course, you may submit your application.
-We have application periods in the fall, spring, and summer.
+While you are completing your third degree course, you submit the admission application.
+We have application cycles in the fall, spring, and summer.

 - Continue your studies, online and on campus.
-As you progress through the program, you may choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least three courses on campus as part of your degree.
+As you progress through the program, you may choose from courses offered on campus or online, year round in the fall, spring, or summer.
+To fully experience Harvard, you take at least three courses on campus.

 There are a number of financial aid options available once you’re admitted to the program.